MicrosoftDocs/office-developer-client-docs/docs/project/create-a-sharepoint-hosted-project-server-add-in.md

 Although the groups and controls in each region look similar, a control for the tied mode can call a different function than the same control for the non-tied mode.
 Procedure 4 shows how to add a button control for the **QuickStatus** app when single entry mode is off (the **Single Entry Mode** check box is clear).

 > [!NOTE]
-> For general information about adding custom actions to a ribbon or to a menu in a SharePoint application, see [How to: Create custom actions to deploy with apps for SharePoint](http://msdn.microsoft.com/en-us/library/jj163954.aspx).
+> For general information about adding custom actions to a ribbon or to a menu in a SharePoint application, see [Create custom actions to deploy with apps for SharePoint](http://msdn.microsoft.com/en-us/library/jj163954.aspx).

 ### Procedure 4.
 To add a ribbon custom action to the Tasks page